 Limerick athletics weekly news update

-WELL done to all who took part in #notparkrun and various other virtual events which have taken place.
+Well done to all who ran #notparkrun and various other virtual events.

 IN far from ideal conditions Tom Carey (Limerick AC) won the County Road Championships in Newcastle West in a time of 20:14.